cmdwtf/imgui_toggle/README.md

 Since `imgui_toggle` isn't part of Dear ImGui proper, it doesn't have any direct references in `ImGuiCol_` for styling. `imgui_toggle` in addition to the method described above, you can use `ImGui::PushStyleColor()` and `ImGui::PopStyleColor()` to adjust the following theme colors around your call to `ImGui::Toggle()`:

-- `ImGuiCol_Text`: Will be used as the color of the knob portion of the toggle.
+- `ImGuiCol_Text`: Will be used as the color of the knob portion of the toggle, and the color of the accessibility glyph if enabled and "on".
 - `ImGuiCol_Button`: Will be used as the frame color of the toggle when it is in the "on" position, and the widget is not hovered.
 - `ImGuiCol_ButtonHovered`: Will be used as the frame color of the toggle when it is in the "on" position, and the widget is hovered over.
 - `ImGuiCol_FrameBg`: Will be used as the frame color of the toggle when it is in the "off" position, and the widget is not hovered.
+Also used for the color of the accessibility glyph if enabled and "off".
 - `ImGuiCol_FrameBgHovered`: Will be used as the frame color of the toggle when it is in the "off" position, and the widget is hovered over.
 - `ImGuiCol_Border`: Will be used as the color drawn as the border on the frame and knob if the related flags are passed.